ellenbell/FasTE/README.md

 We tested this on the same system used in Step 1 and DeepTE ran in under 12 hours.  <br />

-### Step 3: Header Clean-Up
+### Header Clean-Up

-This is just a simple bash script to clean up the library headers <br />
+This is just a simple bash command to clean up the library headers <br />
 ```
 bash
 sed -e 's/\(#\).*\(__\)/\1\2/'  [path to DeepTE.fasta] > [path to cleaned up library]